 Golf Tour – Day One, Option A (Three Rivers Lodging):

 Day one, Option A, starts at America’s Best Value Inn & Suites (ABVI), 1211 W. Broadway.
 There are two other lodging facilities in close proximity to this hotel.
 The Super 8, 689 Super 8 Way, is right off of US-131, just a block from Broadway Street.
 The Holiday Inn Express Hotel & Suites, 1207 W. Broadway, is right next door to America’s Best Value Inn (ABVI) and has a lodging coupon available to save dollars on your stay.
 Visit our Accommodations Page to get direct access to our lodging facilities’ websites.
-Enjoy free hot breakfast bar at these Three Rivers lodging facilities or stop in at the Amish Table Restaurant in Centreville and have a great breakfast made and served by the Amish.
+Enjoy free hot breakfast bar at these Three Rivers lodging facilities or stop in at the Royal Cafe in Centreville and have a great breakfast.
 From ABVI, take Broadway Street east 1.2 miles to Main Street.
 Turn right and travel south for a ½ mile and veer left onto M-86 East.
 Travel east about 5 miles to the village of Centreville, veering left at the traffic light coming into Centreville.
-The Amish Table Restaurant (701 E. Main St. (M-86) will be on the left side of M-86 just past the St. Joseph County Fairgrounds.
+The Royal Cafe (701 E. Main St. (M-86) will be on the left side of M-86 just past the St. Joseph County Fairgrounds.
 Enjoy breakfast which is served all day long or enjoy the salad bar, a great entree and fabulous desserts.
-Your next stop will be at the St. Joe Valley Golf Club (24953 M-86, 269-467-6275), just 2.2 miles east of The Amish Table Restaurant.
+Your next stop will be at the St. Joe Valley Golf Club (24953 M-86, 269-467-6275), just 2.2 miles east of The Royal Cafe.
 This great course offers 18 holes of golf with a bar and grill to enjoy a beverage on the turn.
 St. Joe Valley Golf Club offers a golf discount for River Country visitors.
 Click here for details.
 Your next golf stop will be at Island Hills Golf Club (61809 Stonegate Dr, 269-467-7261).
 Take a left onto M-86 and travel west for two miles.
 Turn left onto Shimmel Rd and travel south about 1.3 miles.
 Island Hills Golf Club will be on the left.
 This is a beautifully landscaped 18-hole course that winds around Klinger Lake with challenging fairways and greens.
-Enjoy a beverage at the turn in the bar at the Grille Tavern.
+Enjoy a beverage at the turn in the bar.
 After a long day of golf, you may want to take a peaceful drive into the historical village of Constantine for dinner.
 Turn left onto Shimmel Rd when leaving the golf course and travel south to Featherstone Road.
 Turn right and travel west on Featherstone Rd about 8 miles, Featherstone Rd will turn into Water Street.
 Turn right onto S. Washington St and take the 1st left onto W. Water Street.
 The historic Harvey House Restaurant (125 W. Water St.) in Constantine will be on the right side.
 Relax and enjoy dinner after a long day of golf.
 Head back out onto Water St, retracing your steps with a right onto S. Washington St. Take the 1st left onto E. Water St which turns into Featherstone Rd.
 Travel about two miles east and turn left onto Lutz Rd.
 Travel north about five miles on Lutz Rd.
 Lutz Rd will turn into Main Street when you enter the city of Three Rivers.
 Turn left onto Broadway Street and head back to your hotel.

 Golf Tour – Day One, Option B (Sturgis Lodging):

 Stay at the Hampton Inn (71451 S, Centerville Rd) and enjoy free hot breakfast bar and savings on your room with our lodging discount coupon (*mention the lodging discount coupon when making room reservations and present the coupon when checking in).
 Click here to view our Lodging Discounts and Clip N Save Coupons for the Hampton Inn and the Country Hearth Inn.
-The Regency Inn (1301 S. Centerville Rd), just across the street from the Hampton Inn, offers affordable lodging with an outdoor pool.
+The Travelodge (1301 S. Centerville Rd), just across the street from the Hampton Inn, offers affordable lodging with an outdoor pool.
 Clean and reasonable nearby motels include the American Inn (2806 S Centerville Rd) and the Country Hearth Inn (70045 S Centerville Rd) offering a 20% discount coupon (*mention the lodging discount coupon when making room reservations and present the coupon when checking in).
 Visit our Accommodations Page to get direct access to our lodging facilities’ websites.

 If you would like breakfast elsewhere, head north about two miles to the Savory Restaurant (1230 S. Centerville Rd).
 Enjoy a hearty breakfast then head north on Centerville Rd (M-66) to W. Chicago Rd (US-12).
 Turn right and travel about a ½ mile on Chicago Rd (US-12).
 Turn left onto N. Nottawa St (M-66) and travel north about 8.4 miles to M-86 W. Turn left and head west on M-86 about 3 miles and turn left at St. Joe Valley Golf Club (24953 M-86, 269-467-6275). *Don’t forget to ask for the River Country golf special offering discounted golf *.
 Click here for details.
 Enjoy 18 holes of golf and don’t forget to stop in at the turn for a bite to eat and refreshments.
 Turn left from the golf course and head west on M-86 about 2 miles.
 Turn left onto Shimmel Rd and head south about 1.3 miles.
 Island Hills Golf Club (61809 Stonegate Dr, 269-467-7261) will be on the left side of the road.
 Enjoy this 18-hole course with challenging fairways and greens.
 After finishing for the day, take a left onto Shimmel Rd and head south about 7.4 miles.
 Turn left onto US-12 (W Chicago Rd) and travel east 4 miles.
 Turn right onto S. Centerville Rd (M-66) and stop in to the Fiesta Mexicana (1040 S. Centerville Rd (M-66) for a great Mexican meal with daily drink specials.
 Just travel a few blocks south and return to the Hampton Inn or one of the other lodging facilities on this stretch.
 Happy Golfing!